Ayan564/Video_Conferencing_App/README.md

 <a name="readme-top"></a>

-# Twak - A Real-Time Video Conferencing App (Yoom) using Next.js 14.
+# Twak - A Real-Time Video Conferencing App (Loom) using Next.js 14.

 <!-- Table of Contents
 <details>